Uttam580/Traffic_Signal_Detection/README.md

   Traffic Signal Detection UI to detect traffic signal and integrating with Flask.

-  Data has downloded form kaggle .Please use Below link to download the dataset.
+  Data has downloded form kaggle .Use Below link to download the dataset.

+  <p>An absolute URL: <a href="https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign">Dataset Link </a></p>

   It conatains three files.